Manila primes for casino boom despite graft spotlight

 Regulated by government body PAGCOR, which itself operates 13 casinos, gambling has been entrenched in the Philippines since the 1800s when the country was a Spanish colony.

-Casinos, basketball betting, bingo and jueteng - an illegal numbers game that implicated two former presidents for accepting bribes - are popular with both low and high income residents.
+Casinos, basketball betting, bingo and juetung - an illegal numbers game that implicated two former presidents for accepting bribes - are popular with both low and high income residents.

-With a shopping mall, a theatre featuring Broadway shows, hotels including a Marriott MAR.N and a high stakes VIP club and a cavernous mass gambling floor, the glitzy Resorts World contrasts with PAGCOR's Casino Filipino branches where elderly locals play bingo on plastic chairs beneath fluorescent lights.
+With a shopping mall, a theatre featuring broadway shows, hotels including a Marriott and a high stakes VIP club and a cavernous mass gambling floor, the glitzy Resorts World contrasts with PAGCOR's Casino Filipino branches where elderly locals play bingo on plastic chairs beneath fluorescent lights.

 On a recent Sunday night the property's VIP floor was filled with Chinese gamblers playing baccarat while Mandarin-speaking waitresses served drinks.